stevendwood/html5-dropzone/README.md

 __So how to I decide whether to cancel the dragenter/dragover events ?__

-The default action of the browser in this case is not to allow a drop, so we need to cancel the dragenter/dragover events on any drop target it if we want to change that.
-In order to decide whether or not you accept a drop - you need to consider a number of things :
+The default action of the browser in this case is not to allow a drop, so we need to cancel the dragenter/dragover events on any drop target that can accept what is being dropped if we want to change that.
+In order to decide whether or not you accept a drop - you typically need to consider a number of things :

 *1 Do I recognise the type of what is being dragged ?*

 During dragover/enter you get access to a list of strings, these being the types of things that are currently being dragged.
 Some browsers provide a list of [DataTransferItems](http://html5index.org/Drag%20and%20Drop%20-%20DataTransferItem.html) but some don't.
 The data transfer item doesn't help here all that much since you only get told the "kind" of thing in addition to the type - i.e. is it a file or a string.
 You cannot see exactly what is being dragged due to security considerations, which is fair enough.

-This is generally workable, __except that in Internet Explorer including version 11 - you cannot store any other information except "Text" and "Url"__.
+This is generally workable, __except that in Internet Explorer including version 11 - you cannot store any type of data other than "Text" and "Url"__.
 You therefore have no hope of conditionally accepting a drop if you based your decision solely  on the reported types of what is being dragged.
 If you try the examples from the spec.
 IE will throw an exception as soon as you try and store something that is not "Text" or "Url".

 *2 Does the drag source allow the effect I want to apply ?*

 There are two properties of interest here - effectAllowed and dropEffect.
 The general idea seems to be that the source of a drag indicates (by setting effectAllowed) that it can be (e.g.) moved and copied, or that it can only be copied.
 The drop target can specify which action it wants to take on dragover by setting the dropEffect, e.g. if it sets the dropEffect to link and the effectAllowed is "move" - then it would seem reasonable that the drop should not be allowed.
 This is how all browsers except IE work.
-This library fixes this behaviour on IE.
+This library fixes this behaviour on IE.  Note that saying your element is being "moved" by setting the effectAllowed does not mean you are obliged to do anything different on drop or dragend than if you had said it was being copied.

 *"Drop Effect" and "Effect Allowed"*